The ABCs of Behavior

 These concepts explain why we do what we do in the workplace.
 The ABCs of safety behavior are: Activators; Behaviors; and Consequences.

-• hearing something said in a safety training session
+- Hearing something said in a safety training session

-• seeing a co-worker get hurt
+- Seeing a co-worker get hurt

-• being reprimanded for violating a safety rule
+- Being reprimanded for violating a safety rule

 The above activators may cause internal thoughts, beliefs, and feelings such as:

-• "Hey, this committee is doing great things"
+- "Hey, this committee is doing great things"

-• "Wow, I need to be careful on this job"
+- "Wow, I need to be careful on this job"

-• "I better not violate this safety rule again"
+- "I better not violate this safety rule again"

-Behaviors.
-Our safety behaviors are primarily based on what we believe the consequences will be.
-We quickly weigh the positive consequences against the negative consequences and act on our belief.
+Safety behaviors occur in response to activators.
 We usually choose to do things for a reason, don't we?
 Here are some examples of safety-related behaviors:

-• I keep coming to safety committee meetings
+- I keep coming to safety committee meetings

-• I warn others about the hazards of a job
+- I warn others about the hazards of a job

-• I will use safe practices from now on
+- I will use safe practices from now on

-• I get a pay raise for being an active member of the safety committee
+- You get a pay raise for being an active member of the safety committee

-• My coworkers don't get hurt on the job
+- You and your coworkers don't get hurt on the job

-• I am recognized for being safe
+- You are recognized by others for being safe

 These consequences, in turn, become activators that increase or decrease the likelihood of future behaviors.